Online Submissions

 Full stops

-- Do not put a full stop after the title of the manuscript; subheadings; keywords; links; titles, notes, and captions of tables and figures; measurement units (e.g. с, секунда; г, грамм; мин, minute; сут, day; град, degree), some numerals (млн, million; млрд, milliard; трлн, trillion), subscripts (Тпл, melting point; Tф.п, phase transition point).
+- Do not put a full stop after the title manuscript; subheadings; keywords; links; titles, notes, and captions of tables and figures; measurement units (e.g. с, seconds; г, gram; мин, minute; сут, day; град, degree), some numerals (млн, million; млрд, billion; трлн, trillion), subscripts (Тпл,melting point; Tф.п, phase transition point).

-- Latin names of research objects should be written in compliance with generally accepted taxonomy nomenclature; binomial names of species and higher taxa are usually typeset in italics (e.g. Valeriana officinalis, genus Valeriana, family Valerianaceae).
+- Use generally accepted taxonomy nomenclature for Latin names of research objects; binomial names of species and higher taxa are usually typeset in italics (e.g. Valeriana officinalis, genus Valeriana, family Valerianaceae).

-- Genus and species names should be given in full at the first mention in the text; thereafter, the generic name may be indicated by one (first) capital letter, and the species name should be indicated in full (e.g. officinalis L.).
+- Genus and species names should be given in full at the first mention in the text; then the generic name may be indicated by one (first) capital letter, and the species name should be written in full (e.g. officinalis).

 Names and symbols